kaplana/cos126webv2/content/assignments/hamming.md

 	1. Open and experiment with `multiply.toy`, which is included in the project folder.
 	1. Try executing some of the programs from precept.
 1. Read, compile, and run the reference solutions `HammingEncoder.java` and `HammingDecoder.java`.
 Use these reference solutions as a *design* for your TOY programs.
+1. The `readme.txt` provides tables to help your design/implementation/debugging of `encode.toy` and `decode.toy.`  This will help you think about how you plan to use and/or re-use the Toy registers as you implement these Toy programs.
+Before you start coding, complete these tables, and update as needed.
+They  will be very helpful for you as well as those helping you during office hours and/or Lab TA debugging sessions.
 1. As you write your TOY programs, remember:
 	- The first column contains the TOY instruction ***in hex***.
 	- The second column contains the TOY pseudo-code.